 Direct observation of parent-child interaction during an office visit provides valuable clues, including parental response to behaviors.
 These observations are supplemented, whenever possible, by information from others, including relatives, teachers, and school nurses.

 Interviewing parents or caregivers provides a chronology of the child’s activities during a typical day.
-Parents are asked to provide examples of events that precede and follow the specific behavior.
+Parents are asked when the behavior started and are asked to provide examples of events that preceded and followed the specific behavior.
 Parents also are asked for their interpretation of

 Typical age-related behaviors